Home/Blog/BMR vs TDEE — What Each Number Means

 Q: What role does exercise play in TDEE beyond the activity multiplier?

 A: The activity multiplier accounts for average weekly exercise.
 However, NEAT (occupational and incidental movement) often contributes more to TDEE than structured exercise does.
 To maximize calorie burn, combine exercise with increased occupational movement—using stairs, parking farther away, standing more, keeping activity high on rest days.
-Research shows NEAT can vary by 500+ calories daily between sedentary and active individuals with identical exercise routines.
-This is why movement-rich jobs produce higher calorie expenditure than sedentary work, independent of structured fitness.

 Key Takeaways